janklaszczyk/rag-telegram-agent/README.md

 * Use `Jinja2` templates to modify system behavior without editing Python code
 * Telegram messages are limited to **4096 characters**, therefore, agent will summarize the answer to thi length
 * Extend the agent by adding more tools or external data sources

 ---

-## 🤝 Contribution & License

-Feel free to extend, fork, and improve this project.
-Add credits or license terms here if needed.

----